formationReticular/scoreBoard/README.md

 * returns sorted list of all games in format "HomeTeam 1 - AwayTeam 0"
 * games sorted by descending total score
 * if total score is same - sorted by the most recent
+* returns all games joined in one String

 Assumptions:
 - only one game at a time possible